nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 In this section you will give the Ingress Controller a Public IP address from the Azure's IP Address Mgmt system.

 1. Inspect the `lab1/loadbalancer.yaml` manifest.
 You can see that port `80` and `443` are being opened and we are requesting an external IP address.
-This will give the Ingress Controller a static private IP address from an IP address management system in the lab.
+This will give the Ingress Controller a Public IP address from an IP address management system in Azure.

    ```yaml
    apiVersion: v1